409H/2022.409h.github.io-content/src/blog/changing-the-tech-powering-my-website.md

 ### New shiny things!

-A number of new shiny things are here at the new launch and many more will come!3
+A number of new shiny things are here at the new launch and many more will come!

 #### Ethereum Wei Converter

-I have also published a tool that I built that helps me quickly calculate the cost of a specific type of transfer at any GWEI cost.
+I have published a tool that I built that helps me quickly calculate the cost of a specific type of transfer at any GWEI cost.
 It will show you the cost in USD at the current ETH price (price feed fetched from [CoinGecko](https://coingecko.com))

 ![/images/changing-the-tech-powering-my-website/2.png](./images/changing-the-tech-powering-my-website/2.png)